MudMoh/Alx_DjangoLearnLab/social_media_api/README.md

 - Posts and comments functionality
 - User follow/unfollow system
 - Personalized feed showing posts from followed users
+- Like/unlike posts functionality
+- Notification system for likes, comments, and follows
 - RESTful API endpoints with pagination and filtering

 ## Setup Instructions